The current COVID-19 crisis has massively disrupted travel plans all around the world.

 - a person stranded in their previous tax residence country most often referred to their home country (neither their current work country nor their current tax residence country).

-The OECD guidelines treats the payment as a termination payment, which is typically sourced to the location where the employee would have otherwise worked.
+The OECD guidelines treat the payment as a termination payment, which is typically sourced to the location where the employee would have otherwise worked.

 If you are currently stranded in your home country or somewhere else other than your usual place of residency and you are physically performing services of work from there, according to the OECD guidelines, given the extraordinary circumstances, your forced presence within the stranded country, shouldn’t create a tax obligation while you are temporarily stranded there.